plone/training/voltohandson/quickstart.rst

 This repo has the final stage of what we will achieve at the end of the training in the ``master`` branch and there's a branch with the name of each chapter.
-In case you get lost at some point, you are able to forward (or rewind) and get the complete code for the end of each chapter the training easily.
+In case you get lost at some point, you are able to forward (or rewind) and get the complete code for the end of each chapter in the training easily.

 The repo has an ``api`` folder, where you can find a preconfigured buildout